johnfa9/Spotify2/README.md

 - What we like: we collaborated together to debug the issue and solve it.

 Sat-Sun: step 5: mocking and stubbing unit tests
 - What we did: finished mocking unit tests for user, and stubbing unit tests for user profile.
+Tested all gets and puts in postman.
 - Design Decision: no much design
 - How we did it: independent programming
 - Challenges: 1. some tests may require multiple components to collaborate 2. the way to mock session.get() and session.delete() 3. it is hard to think about all cases to cover.
+4. postman testing uncovered many coding challenges
 - What we like: writing the tests refreshed the understanding of spring web app structure.